-- 1. Upon receipt of the letter of admission, all students residing outside the U.S. must remit a tuition deposit for medical insurance and first month of ESL or first two degree courses.
-This deposit is refundable upon proof of visa denial. - 2.
-Upon receipt of students' course deposit indicating their intention to attend WIU, the I-20 Form will be sent.
+- 2. Upon receipt of a student's course deposit indicating his/her intention to attend WIU, the I-20 Form will be sent.
 Students residing in the U.S. are expected to sign the I-20 at the campus. - 3.
 Students residing outside the U.S. are required to present Form I-20 and evidence of financial support to the American Consulate to obtain student visa status. - 4.
 Upon arrival at WIU, students must contact the International Program Liaison (IPL) and present I-20 form and passport as well as attend the International Student Orientation.